LBHackney-IT/Data-Platform-Playbook/docs/docs/tascomi-ingestion.md

 The ready-for-use data is in the refined zone bucket with the prefix /planning/tascomi/snapshot.
 The corresponding tables in the Glue catalog are simply called applications, appeals, etc. To get the latest data, the query must refer to the snapshot_date latest partition, for example

 ```
-select * from "dataplatform-stg-tascomi-refined-zone"."applications" where snapshot_date = (select max(snapshot_date) from "dataplatform-stg-tascomi-refined-zone"."applications")
+select * from "dataplatform-prod-tascomi-refined-zone"."applications" where snapshot_date = (select max(snapshot_date) from "dataplatform-prod-tascomi-refined-zone"."applications")
 ```

 The refined increments are in the Refined zone Planning bucket, in the `increments` area.
 The tables are prefixed with `increment_`.
 To count the increment loaded on a specific day, you could use:

 ```
-select count(*) from "dataplatform-stg-tascomi-refined-zone"."increment_applications" where import_date = '20211208'
+select count(*) from "dataplatform-prod-tascomi-refined-zone"."increment_applications" where import_date = '20211208'
 ```

 The parsed increments are in the Raw zone Planning bucket, in the `parsed` area.
 The tables are not prefixed, and partitioned by `import_date` with.
 To count the increment loaded on a specific day, you could use:

 ```
-select count(*) from "dataplatform-stg-tascomi-raw-zone"."applications" where import_date = '20211208'
+select count(*) from "dataplatform-prod-tascomi-raw-zone"."applications" where import_date = '20211208'
 ```

 The raw data returned by the API is in the Raw zone Planning bucket, in the `api_response` area.
 The tables are prefixed with `api_response_`, and partitioned by `import_date` with.
 To count the increment loaded on a specific day, you could use:

 ```
-select count(*) from "dataplatform-stg-tascomi-raw-zone"."api_response_applications" where import_date = '20211208'
+select count(*) from "dataplatform-prod-tascomi-raw-zone"."api_response_applications" where import_date = '20211208'
 ```

 ## How to add a table to the pipeline